tri-cods/html-css/sections/create_site.md

 [<<<Back](conventions.md) | [Next>>>](css_basic.md)

-#  Challenge: Create an Institute Site
+# Challenge: Create an Institute Website

 For this challenge, practice using the command line.
 If you need a reminder of which commands to use to create new folders and files, see [here](cli-reminder.md).